socketlabs/socketlabs-powershell/README.md

 # Prerequisites and Installation
 ## Prerequisites
 * A supported .NET version
-  * PowerShell 3.0 or PowerShell Core 6.1.0 or higher.
+  * PowerShell 5.1 or PowerShell Core 6.1.0 or higher.
-  * .NET version 4.5 or higher
+  * .NET version 4.6.1 or higher
-  * .NET Core 2.0 or higher
   * .NET Standard 2.0 or higher
 * A SocketLabs account.
 If you don't have one yet, you can [sign up for a free account](https://signup.socketlabs.com/step-1?plan=free)